Expectations influence perception.

 People who are victims of natural disasters, like hurricanes and earthquakes, usually escape having psychological baggage weigh them down for long afterwards.
 People who are victims of disasters caused by humans, like the Exxon Valdez, have a higher rate of mental trauma.
 But at least that was an accident.

-What would be the label for health care professionals conspiring to injure the victim while believing in their own malarkey?
+What would be the label for health care professionals conspiring to injure the victim in order to protect reputations and/or careers and/or their belief in their own malarkey?

 Whatever the label, when patients cannot get even recognition of their injuries, let alone treatment, because caregivers have such a strong need to disbelieve in the injuries, and there is no place those patients can go to find an advocate who honestly has their interests at heart, is the situation that has been created for patients anything short of evil?
 That is commonly what happens to injured patients.